 Content Marketer’s Guide to Conversion Rate Optimization

-Your website is your number one tool for lead generation and likely your number one customer acquisition tool as well.
+Your website is your primary tool for lead generation and most likely your number one customer acquisition tool as well.
 An appealing site that catches your visitor’s eye is great, but what if that traffic is making zero impact on your bottom line?

 It’s a common problem.
 In fact, the global eCommerce conversion rate, as per the current benchmarks, is a mere 2.58%.

-Most people don’t actually read the majority of web copy, so this suggestion may come as a surprise.
-They may skim and absorb the headlines that stand out, but for the most part, do not read word for word.
+Most people don’t read most web copy, so that suggestion may come as a surprise.
+They may skim and absorb the headlines that stand out, but they do not read word-to-word.
 The reason for this is simple: web content is often poorly written.

 - Voice: Use a unique voice that’s consistent across all of your marketing channels.

-- Be provocative: When appropriate, use suggestive headlines and copy that speak to your users about their frustrations.
+- Be provocative: When appropriate, use suggestive headlines and copy that speak to your users about their frustrations and pain points.